-The Health System provides care to patients who meet certain criteria under its charity care policy without charge or at amounts less than its established rates.
-Because the Health System does not pursue collection of amounts determined to qualify as charity care, they are not reported as revenue.
+The Health System provided care to patients who met certain criteria under its charity care policy, without charge or at amounts less than its approved rates.
+Because the Health System did not pursue collection of amounts determined to qualify as charity care, they are not reported as revenue.
+The amounts written off as charity care for 2012 and 2011 were \$14,577 and \$12,572, respectively.
+These amounts represent direct and indirect charity care costs, which are calculated using the Health System's cost to charge ratio.
+The state of Maryland rate system includes components within the rates to partially compensate Health Systems for uncompensated care.